Teacher Hiring Process

 Lead & Resident Teachers:

-- An unyielding commitment to upholding our guiding principles and the firm belief in our school’s vision and mission;
+- An unyielding commitment to upholding our guiding principles and a firm belief in our school’s vision and mission;

 - Teaching experience in the grade level and subject area(s) of your desired opening preferred;